Check out our current course offerings

 This is a partial list of courses.
 For the semester's complete offerings, see the Registrar's website.
 The IUB Course Bulletin also has full list of History Department courses past, present, and future.

 Momentous changes in the early twentieth century affected people all over the world and laid the groundwork for much of the human experience today.
-We will consider themes like industrialism, gender, colonialism, racism, nationalism, fascism, socialism and war for the period before 1945.
-Students will learn to interpret evidence and construct arguments; we will read short documents, the novels All Quiet on the Western Front and The River Between, and the memoir Behind the Urals.
+We will consider themes like industrialism, colonialism, gender, racism, nationalism, fascism, socialism and war.
+Students will learn to interpret evidence and form arguments.
+We will read selected short documents, the novels All Quiet on the Western Front and The River Between, and the memoir Behind the Urals.

 Examine one of the world's greatest empires!
 We look at late Imperial Russia, the Russian Revolution and Civil War following the collapse of this empire in World War I; the emergence, evolution and final collapse of the Soviet Union (in 1991), and the newly emergent Russian Federation.
 Throughout, we combine a survey of political events at the "macro" level with a search to understand the lived experience of those people who made up this vast and diverse country.